emkooz/webfsr/README.md

    -  This would be accomplished with a websocket server running locally on the machine, which will receive data from a theme module and pass it along to the client.
 -  Import profiles saved from teejusb FSR web UI.
 -  Dark mode and customize different elements to better suit displaying in OBS.
--  PWA configuration to download locally and run as a separate window.